nickhinderer/interactive-web-map/reports/sprint3.md

 * Use ReactStrap for a consistent user experience (no HTML, CSS, style, etc.).

 ### Clean Code
+* Code Climate technical debt ratio less than 3.
+* Minimize code smells and duplication.

 ### Test Driven Development
+* Write the tests before the code.
+* Unit tests are fully automated.
+* Code coverage is 70%

 ### Processes
+* Incremental development.
+No big bangs.
 * Main is never broken.
 * All pull request builds and tests for Main are successful.
 * All dependencies managed using Maven, npm, and WebPack.